Last update: January 31, 2020

 login1$ /usr/local/etc/taccinfo # Generally more current than balances displayed on the portals.

-Monitor your file system's usage using the
+You can monitor your file system's quotas and usage using the

 ---------------------- Project balances for user